reforia/reforia.github.io/_posts/unreal/engine/2024-12-21-bpvm-bytecode-I.md

 ### UEdGraph
 An `UEdGraph` is the representation of a graph, which is a collection of nodes and connections.
 In the context of Blueprint, `UEdGraph` is used to represent the data orchestrated in the visual scripting graph, such as the Event Graph, Function Graph, and Macro Graph.
 The `UEdGraph` is responsible for managing the nodes and connections within the graph, as well as providing the necessary interfaces for the Blueprint Editor to interact with the graph.

-There are a lot of subclasses of `UEdGraph`, such as `UAIGraph`, `UAnimationGraph`, `UAnimationStateMachineGraph`, `UMaterialGraph`, etc. Basically, when we open an asset and see a place for us to drag and drop nodes, the underlying type is an `UEdGraph`.
+`UEdGraph` has numerous subclasses, such as `UAIGraph`, `UAnimationGraph`, `UAnimationStateMachineGraph`, `UMaterialGraph`, etc. Basically, when we open an asset and see a place for us to drag and drop nodes, the underlying type is most likely an `UEdGraph`.

-We intentionally mentioned this is a  representation, because it's not the actual graph we are seeing in the editor (A.K.A the View).
-The visual graph is rendered by the Blueprint Editor, which is a Slate UI, `SGraphEditor`.
+We intentionally mentioned this is just a representation of a graph, not a view of it.
+Because it's not the actual graph widget that we are seeing in the editor.
+The visual representation is a Slate UI, `SGraphEditor`.
 It also contains the actual frontend interactions on the widget.

 ![UEdGraph](bytecode_uedgraph.png)
 _UEdGraph (Source: [1])_